mod-audio/mod-host/README.md

 For each effect added one client on JACK will be created.
 The names of clients follow the standard: effect_\<instance_number\>

-For each command sent one response is given.
-If the command is valid the response format will be:
+If a valid command is executed a response is given as following:

     resp <status> [value]

-If status is a negative number, an error occurred.
-The error will be one of the
+If status is a negative number an error has occurred.
+The table below shows the number of each error.
-following:

 | status  | error                            |
 | --------|----------------------------------|